raygervais/raygervais.dev/content/articles/2020/01/writing-ruby-unit-tests/index.md

 ## Writing Your First Test

 Just as we do the iconic `Hello, World!` when learning new languages, we are going to do so with the testing example.
-This lesson is influenced by [Learning Golang with Tests](https://quii.gitbook.io/learn-go-with-tests/) which started off chapter one with the similar example.
+This lesson is influenced by [Learning Go with Tests](https://quii.gitbook.io/learn-go-with-tests/) which started off chapter one with the similar example.
 It's a fantastic resource as well that I'm going through, and may explain further in a different article.
 Just as below, let's write a class-based version of Hello World in `hello.rb` in the root of our empty project.

 ```rb
 # hello.rb